pkundu25/tour-guide-bot/README.md

 Click to open and you are ready to start conversing with your TourBot.

+5) Please make sure you restart the chat session by clicking on 'Reset' link (seen on the left side of the web page) every time you to want ask either 'Weather' or 'Local search' related queries.

 ## Viewing the chat logs:

 All the conversations between the user and the bot are captured and stored into user-chatDB inside rasa-project.